 Multi-purpose agricultural facility

-The Strathcona County multi-purpose agricultural facility will be a destination where residents from across the County can enjoy a variety of agricultural, community and social events.
+Strathcona County’s multi-purpose agricultural facility will be a destination where residents from across the County can enjoy agricultural, community and social events.

-The main feature of the Bremner Heritage Site is Bremner House, a 5,400 square-foot home built by Charles Bremner in 1912 or 1913.
+- It will complement Bremner Heritage Site, including Bremner House, a 5,400 square-foot home built by Charles Bremner in 1912 or 1913.
 Strathcona County Council purchased Bremner House in 2004 to preserve a piece of the community's heritage for future generations.